RamielLtd/BadmintonsBest/content/pages/blog/which-badminton-strings-are-best/index.md

 ## So which should you buy?

 A lot of this is down to personal preference, it’s always better to try a wide variety of recommended strings to find which works best for you.
 What’s best for one person isn’t always best for another, everyone’s different.

 Every player has different touch, technique and play styles and they should try to find what’s right for them.

 My personal recommendations as I have tried many string types are the three mentioned at the beginning; Yonex BG80, Yonex BG65 Ti and Yonex BG66 Ultimax are all great strings and if you want a more detailed look at each strings attributes then take a look at the [Yonex catalogue](http://www.yonex.co.uk/_assets/files/18617_2018-UK-Badminton-Catalogue_Web.pdf) under the strings section.

+## Get in touch

-If this was helpful or if you know of any other great strings that other people might like that I have not covered please leave a comment below and share the badminton knowledge!
+If this was helpful or if you know of any other great strings that other people might like that I have not covered please let us know on Twitter, Facebook or Instagram.